CANADA FX DEBT-C$ tumbles factory data, Greece anxiety

 Also weighing on the currency was a slide in U.S. stocks, typically a barometer of broader risk appetite.

-U.S. stocks fell on Friday to close out their worst week since January as news of a criminal probe into Goldman Sachs (GS.N: Quote) unnerved investors already anxious about the prospects for heavy banking regulation from Washington. [.N]
+U.S. stocks fell on Friday to close out their worst week since January as news of a criminal probe into Goldman Sachs (GS.N) unnerved investors already anxious about the prospects for heavy banking regulation from Washington. [.N]

 Part of the broader risk aversion is tied to the anxiety around Greece's fiscal situation, said Sutton.